giluis/hatch_result/README.md

 `HatchResult`'s `?` mimics the shortcircuiting on a logical **or**: if one operation returns an Ok, immediately return from the function.
 If not, proceed to the next statements.

 This crate also implements a `hatch` method on regular `Result` that returns self inside of a `HatchResult` wrapper.

-"Hatch" comes from escape hatch, in the sense that the Ok result escapes early
-It's tough to come up with good names for things and I'll take suggestions, just open an issue!

-The tests are located in lib.rs

 ## Examples